CodeForPhilly/pa-wildflower-selector/README.md

 ## Running with Docker Compose

+For local development, `docker-compose` is used to create a consistent and disposable environment without any modification to or dependency on software installed to the developer's workstation.
+This approach also provides close parity between local development and container-based deployment in production to Kubernetes.

+[GitHub's  `Scripts To Rule Them All` pattern](https://github.com/github/scripts-to-rule-them-all) is leveraged to provide simple commands with reasonable default behavior for common developer steps.

 ### Start server

 This command starts or updates the existing docker-compose instances, forcing a rebuild of the Docker container image: